-Figure 38—Format of the Path Quality Metric field
+Figure 38—Format of the PQM field

-The Path Quality Metric ID field identifies the metric in use in the L2R mesh tree.
+The PQM ID field identifies the metric in use in the L2R mesh tree.
 This field is set to one of the values listed in Table 11.
-An implementer may use the vendor specific values for metrics that are not defined in this recommended practice.
+An implementer may use the vendor specific value for a metric that is not defined in this recommended practice.

 Table 11

-When more than one metric is in use, the Priority field indicates the priority of the current metric over the other metrics.
-When the Number of Metrics field in the Descriptor field is 1, the Priority field is ignored at the reception.
-The Priority field is set by the mesh root and propagated by the other devices in the L2R mesh tree.

-The Metric Length field indicates the length of the Value field and the Threshold field in octets.

 When the Threshold Present field is set to 1, the Threshold field is present.
 Otherwise, it is omitted.

-The Value field, when present, indicates the value of the metric of the path between the mesh root and the transmitter of the TC IE.
+The Value field indicates the value of the metric of the path between the mesh root and the transmitter of the TC IE. The length of the Value field depends on the type of the PQM.

 The Threshold field, when present, indicates the threshold of the metric that a link with an ancestor should satisfy to be selected as a next hop.
-The threshold is set by the mesh root and propagated by the devices in the L2R mesh tree.Modify Figure 44 as follows:
+The threshold is set by the mesh root and propagated by the devices in the L2R mesh tree.
+The length of the Threshold field depends on the type of the PQM.

+Modify Figure 44 as follows: